 - This recipe is best using San Marzano tomatoes, a variety of tomatoes grown near Naples, Italy (south of Rome).
-These are the tomatoes you’ll see most commonly used for Neapolitan pizza or a pasta recipe similar to this one in Italy, and they’re absolutely delicious!
-A little more fleshy than a Roma tomato, fewer seeds, slightly less acidic, and the perfect accompaniment to pasta or bread.
+These are the tomatoes you’ll see most commonly used for Neapolitan pizza or any pomodoro pasta dish in Italy, and they’re absolutely delicious.
+A little more fleshy than Roma tomatoes, San Marzano tomatoes have the perfect combination of intensity and sweetness.
 We prefer using whole, peeled San Marzano tomatoes as opposed to pre-crushed San Marzano tomatoes, but in a pinch crushed works great, too.
 Our preferred brand for San Marzano tomatoes is Cento, but Bianco di Napoli canned tomatoes are absolutely delicious and a wonderful USA-grown alternative.

 - Don’t be afraid to use enough salt.
-Too much salt will no doubt ruin your beautiful pomodoro sauce, but the more frequently occurring issue is not enough salt.
-Taste your sauce throughout the cooking process several times (most importantly before adding the pasta) to ensure it has reached the level of saltiness that truly lets your San Marzano tomatoes shine.
-A generous amount of salt should be added to your pasta water too, just before you add the pasta (use more than you think!).
+Too much salt will no doubt ruin your beautiful pomodoro sauce, but the more frequently occurring issue is not using enough salt.
+Taste your sauce throughout the cooking process several times (ideally before adding the pasta) to ensure it has reached the level of savoriness that truly lets the flavor of the San Marzano tomatoes shine.
+A generous amount of salt should be added to your pasta water too, so that your pasta water tastes as salty as the sea.

 This recipe is inspired by countless memorable pasta al pomodoro dishes enjoyed in Rome, Italy (pictured at the beginning of this post, is a classic gnocchi al pomodoro from Ivo in Trastevere, Rome).
 Need more Rome recs?
 Make sure to check out our guide to the 20 best Rome restaurants, the 10 best gelaterias in Rome, and the 10 best Trastevere restaurants.
 Enjoy!